arriesgadoas/ADRx/README.md

 # ADRx

-This is based on the works of
+This is simulator is based:
 Marini, R.; Mikhaylov, K.; Pasolini, G.; Buratti, C. LoRaWANSim: A Flexible Simulator for LoRaWAN Networks.
 Sensors 2021, 21, 695. https://doi.org/10.3390/s21030695 which is openly avialable from: https://www.mdpi.com/1424-8220/21/3/695/htm